Vaishnav14220/chem_canvas/organic_reactions_project/hf_space_README.md

 - `conditions`: Reaction conditions (temperature, solvent, etc.)
 - `mechanism`: Brief description of reaction mechanism
 - `description`: Summary of what the reaction does
+- `reactants_smiles`: SMILES strings for each reactant
+- `reagents_smiles`: SMILES strings for each reagent
+- `products_smiles`: SMILES strings for each product
+- `byproducts_smiles`: SMILES strings for each byproduct
 - `url`: Source URL of the reaction information

 ## Requirements